+Parent, Family and Caregiver Engagement

+Parents/guardians are the foundation of early learning.
+Family Engagement is the cornerstone of a preschool program.
+Parent and Family engagement in preschool is about building relationships.
+This happens in the home, early childhood program, school and community.
+It is a shared responsibility with all those who support the child’s learning.
+In the Onslow County Preschool programs, through the family partnership process, staff and parents build responsive and respectful relationships that support family well-being, strong parent-child relationships, and ongoing learning and development for parents and children.
+When parents/guardians work together, children thrive!

+The Onslow County Schools Preschool Program works in partnership with parents, families and the community.
+We offer parents many opportunities and support for growth so they can identify their own solutions, strengths, interests, and needs.
+The building of respectful and trusting relationships allows parents and staff to share and learn from each other.

+Positive goal-oriented relationships with families lead to positive parent-child relationships, a key predictor of success in early learning and healthy development.

+Family Services

+Following placement and orientation, a Family Service Worker will be assigned as your child’s case manager.
+Family Services and your child’s Teacher will work as a team to assist you throughout the year through home visits, parent teacher conferences, and day-to-day contact.
+This person will be the liaison who ensures that you receive various services in the community necessary to provide your child a “head start” in school.

+Roles of the Family Service Team:

+Organize and oversee health and nutrition services for children

+Coordinate community referrals for children and families

+Establish and maintain family records

+Monitor student attendance

+Make home visits

+Share information about available community services

+Recruit volunteers

+Conduct Parent Orientation

+Oversee Parent Committees

+Coordinate Male Involvement Activities

+Recruit families for the Head Start and other Preschool Programs

+Process Preschool Applications

+Family Involvement Opportunities

+We encourage the participation of our parents and community members.
+We welcome those who have any amount of time or talent to share with us.
+Please let your child’s Teacher or Family Services know if you would like to volunteer in the program.
+If you know of someone who would like to donate time, service, or materials, please contact your teacher.

-These are monthly events that allow students to reflect on and share their learning and growth with the important people in their life after a unit of study.
-Observing or visiting your preschool child during the instructional day means spending time in their classroom to witness their learning environment firsthand.
-It allows you to see how your child interacts with peers and teachers, understand the activities they engage in, and gain insight into their educational experience.– Share your knowledge, skills, or experiences with the children in your child’s classroom.
+Celebration of Learning Events- These are monthly events that allow students to reflect on and share their learning and growth with the important people in their life after a unit of study.

+Observation and/or visiting your child during the instructional day – Observing or visiting your preschool child during the instructional day means spending time in their classroom to witness their learning environment firsthand.
+It allows you to see how your child interacts with peers and teachers, understand the activities they engage in, and gain insight into their educational experience.

+Guest Speaker opportunities – Share your knowledge, skills, or experiences with the children in your child’s classroom.
 This is an opportunity to connect with the class, enrich their learning, and show support for your child’s educational journey.

-Being a volunteer in your child's preschool class involves offering your time and assistance to support the teacher and the children in various activities and tasks.
+Volunteer Opportunities - Being a volunteer in your child's preschool class involves offering your time and assistance to support the teacher and the children in various activities and tasks.
 It's a way to actively engage in your child's early education, contribute to the classroom community, and foster positive relationships with teachers and other parents.
 Please see more details at www.onslow.k12.nc.us/Page/8332 for details about the “Criminal Background Checks for School Volunteers”.